dakujem/latter/readme.md

 ): Psr\Http\Message\ResponseInterface|Dakujem\Latter\Runtime
 ```

-> Note that the callable can also return a Runtime context object, this scenario will be described later.
+> Note that the callable can also return a `Runtime` context object, this scenario will be described later (see render pipelines).

 Example:
 ```php